manisankar29/Python_snippets/README.md

 The Google Image Downloader is a program which downloads google images directly using image URLs.
 This Python script utilizes the [requests](https://pypi.org/project/requests/) library to download images from a given Google Image URL and [Pillow](https://pypi.org/project/pillow/) library is used for image processing.

 ## Snippet 4: [Contact List](Contact_list.py)

+The Contact list is a program which allows users to allow do operations such as adding new contacts, viewing existing contacts, and searching contact.
+This python script holds the entered data until the runtime and later it will be vanished.